S. 2132: CLEAR Path Act

 Who does S. 2132 apply to?

 It targets future executive branch officials appointed by the President and confirmed by the Senate.
-It does not apply to every former federal employee.
+It doesn't reach every former federal employee — just the top, Senate-confirmed posts.

 What kind of work would be banned?

-You could not knowingly represent, aid, or advise a covered foreign government before U.S. executive or legislative branch officials if you're trying to influence official decisions.
+You couldn't knowingly represent, aid, or advise a designated adversarial government before U.S. executive or legislative branch officials when the goal is influencing an official decision.

 Does S. 2132 cover officials already in office?